rudelm/rudelm.github.io/content/post/2020/12/22/my-review-of-the-macbook-pro-13-2020-with-apple-silicon/my-review-of-the-macbook-pro-13-2020-with-apple-silicon.md

 I've upgraded my 1Password license from 6 to 7.
 This enabled the extension in Safari again, as my previous 1Password 6 license was not supported anymore.

 There's a new webfiltering extension used in Safari > 14.
-My Adblocker needed&nbsp; updates to support this.
+My Adblocker needed  updates to support this.
 I’m currently using [Wipr](https://giorgiocalderolla.com/index.html) from the App Store for 1,99$[]()

 Wipr's looking good so far.
 It filters even most of the YouTube ads, leaving only from time to time a “Skip ad” but without content.